aopell/GitConnect/README.md

-# GitHubSnippetsDiscordBot
+# GitConnect
-Discord bot for easy access to GitHub repository status
+Discord Bot that can interact with a connected GitHub repository